davidlattimore/wild/README.md

 Throttle pkg: 0 core: 0 ms: 0 temp: +59.0°C
 ```

-Note, the user and system CPU times for mold and wild by when run with default flags are
+Note, the user and system CPU times for mold and wild when run with default flags are meaningless,
-meaningless, since these linkers fork by default and hyperfine doesn't see the CPU usage of the
+since these linkers fork by default and hyperfine doesn't see the CPU usage of the forked
-forked subprocess.
+subprocess.
 For accurate CPU usage, see the no-fork variants.
 For later benchmarks, we always
 include `--no-fork` for these linkers.
+This makes each of these linkers slower by about 10%.

-GNU ld is excluded from the benchmarks because it's speed is so totally different to the other
+GNU ld is excluded from the benchmarks because its speed is so totally different to the other
 linkers that it makes it hard to compare.
 But for reference, here is the time for GNU ld for this
 benchmark: